…by Jonas E. Alexis

 “State Department: Iran is top state sponsor of terrorism,” Times of Israel, June 4, 2016.

-Posted by Jonas E. Alexis on March 1, 2017, With 1904 Reads Filed under Government & Politics.
+Posted by Jonas E. Alexis on March 1, 2017, With 1919 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.